These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

 - 1 cup (16 tablespoons) unsalted butter, room temperature*

 - 1/3 cup granulated sugar

 - 1 tablespoon instant espresso powder

 - 6 ounces bittersweet chocolate, chopped into bits

-- Place the dough on a large piece of plastic wrap and form it into a log about 3 inches in diameter.
+- Scrape the dough on to a large piece of plastic wrap and form it into a log about 3 inches in diameter.
 Wrap tightly, then chill for at least 2 hours.
-Dough can be made up until this point and stored in the refrigerator for up to 5 days, or in the freezer for up to 2 months.
+(The dough can be made up until this point and stored in the refrigerator for up to 5 days, or in the freezer for up to 2 months.)

 - Preheat the oven to 325 degrees and line two sheet pans with parchment paper.

-- Slice the cookies into 1/2-inch rounds, then place them on the pans about an inch apart.
-Bake until they just start to turn golden around the edges, about 15-20 minutes.
+- Slice the cookies into 1/2-inch rounds, then place them on the pans one inch apart.
+Bake until they just start to turn golden around the edges, about 18 minutes.

-- Store leftover cookies in an airtight container at room temperature for up to a week.
+- Allow the cookies to cool completely on the baking sheet.
+Store them in an airtight container at room temperature for up to a week.